sushmithaa6/Calculator/README.md

 # Calculator
-It's a calculator web app built using HTML/CSS and JavaScript.
+Calculator is a web application built using HTML/CSS and JavaScript.
-By leveraging the power of JavaScript, we can create a fully functional calculator application.
+By leveraging the power of JavaScript, I create a fully functional calculator application.
 JavaScript provides the necessary tools to capture user input, perform calculations, and display results dynamically.
-With a solid understanding of JavaScript's event handling and mathematical operations, you can build upon the basic calculator we discussed here and create a more robust and feature-rich calculator application.
+Using Javascript we can build the basic calculator and create a more robust and feature-rich calculator application.